 As expected, there were all the mom-types.
 And, yes, I judged.
 I imagined “Hippie Mom” had a family goat that provided unpasteurized milk for her kids.
 I assumed “Power Mom” was already sending her five-year-old to an SAT prep course.
 And “Lulule-Mom” probably gave birth during a spinning class and grabbed an almond milk latte on the way home.
 But it’s all too easy to snark, when the truth is that I had reserved the harshest, most critical label for myself: “Disaster Mom.”

-At the time, I was juggling two careers, two dogs, a family, plus I was still recovering from a devastating loss.
+At the time, I was juggling two careers, two dogs, and a family, plus I was still recovering from a devastating loss.
 I felt incredibly messy from the inside out.
 I usually worked from home, where it often looked like an Office Depot had exploded.
 I swapped actual showers for dry-shampoo.
 I was constantly running late, frequently nursing a migraine or back spasm and always forgetting things JJ needed for school (turns out kids actually do require lunch.)
-What’s more, JJ hadn’t slept through the night in over a year, his diet consisted solely of things-from-the-refined carb-group, and he was anxiously chewing holes through all of his shirts at school.
-In a nutshell, I wasn’t exactly #winning.
+What’s more, JJ hadn’t slept through the night in over a year, his diet consisted solely of things-from-the-refined-carb-food-group, and he was anxiously chewing holes through all of his shirts at school.
+In a nutshell, I wasn’t exactly winning.

 I labeled the other moms because doing so was easy.
 We all do it.
 And doing so was much simpler than admitting it was my own self-given label that prevented me from reaching out to these other moms.
 I was overwhelmed by the prospect of useless small talk.
 I was sure if I let any of them near me for more than ten seconds, my failures would leach through my hoodie, and our mutual verdict would be swift and severe: They were managing superbly but I was too messy — inside and out — to hang with anyone.
 After all, “Disaster Mom” might be the first to burst into tears during Mom’s Night Out.

 But when you have a child who is out in the world making new friends, you can only hide out for so long.
 Eventually he gets invited to things, and in kindergarten you generally don’t drop your kid off at some unfamiliar place and go sprinting for the hills.
 (Then I would be “Neglectful Mom.”)
-And, as it turned out, some of his playdates turned into fascinating mom-dates.
+And, as it turned out, some of his play dates turned into fascinating mom dates.
 Sure, I had to weed through some perfectionists and competitive types.
 But I soon learned that it was possible for me to find my people.
 And while the friends I connected with weren’t “type specific,” they did all share the most important quality that I craved in a friend: authenticity.

 Here are a few lessons I learned from a few of my most successful mom-dates.

-Follow the Pajamas
+Follow the pajamas.

 I discovered this nugget when JJ had a playdate with “Power Mom’s” daughter.
 This was a woman who showed up to school dressed for success, with her chic computer tote and buzzing smartphone.
 However, when we rang the doorbell, “Power Mom” was wearing flannel pajamas and coke-bottle glasses and was holding a headless, naked Barbie.
 “I hope you know something about arts and crafts,” she joked.
 “Last time I nearly burned my finger off with a glue gun.”
-I admitted that I’d never set foot in a Michael’s, and “what’s a glue gun?”
+I admitted that I’d never set foot in a Michael’s (or any craft store), and “what’s a glue gun?”
 This date was actually looking kind of promising.

 Fast forward to me learning about her daughter’s increasing tantrums, how her time-consuming dream job kept her riddled with guilt, and how she was constantly struggling to find dependable childcare.
 She said that she felt like everything was her fault.
 After I filled her in on some of the highlights of my own chaotic nest, I went to use her bathroom and accidentally peed on Barbie’s head which I hadn’t seen floating in the toilet.
 We burst into hysterical laughter over this and it sealed the deal.
 “Power Mom” wasn’t just a power suit.
 She was a real human being.
 And the next time we hung out, I showed up in my pajamas.

-Ditch the Pretentious Pantries
+Ditch the pretentious pantries.